AlirezaEthDev/EtherShell/README.md

 ## 📄 License

-This project is licensed under the MIT License - see LICENSE file for details.
+This project is licensed under the BUSL-1.1 License - see LICENSE file for details.

 ## 💬 Support & Community